NB Psychiatry

 Risk factors of dementia

 There are several risk factors that have been associated with an increased risk of developing dementia.
-Some of the most significant risk factors include:
+Some of the significant risk factors include:

 • Cardiovascular risk factors: High blood pressure, high cholesterol, diabetes, and a history of stroke or heart disease can increase the risk of developing dementia.